karlabelem/Duet/Duet.md

 - **If you are already using GitLab or want strong Docker support:** **GitLab CI/CD** is a great option.
 - **If you prioritize speed and advanced CI/CD workflows for a larger team:** **CircleCI** is worth considering.

-Would you like help setting up workflows for any of these? 🚀

 ### Documentation Plan